TelegramBots/book/src/2/reply-markup.md

 {{#include ../../Examples/2/ReplyMarkup.cs:single-row}}
 ```

-> We specify `ResizeKeyboard = true` here to resize the keyboard vertically for optimal fit (e.g., make the keyboard smaller if there are just two rows of buttons).
+> We specify `true` on the constructor to resize the keyboard vertically for optimal fit (e.g., make the keyboard smaller if there are just two rows of buttons).

 ### Multi-row keyboard markup